smallwins/blog.begin.com/src/views/posts/2020-04-30-a-brand-new-primitive-for-your-begin-apps-event-functions.md

 ---
-title: A brand new primitive for your Begin apps:event functions!
+title: 'A brand new primitive for your Begin apps: event functions!'
 image: 'image.png'
 category: uncategorized
 description: Today we’re introducing an entirely new primitive to Begin apps:event functions (@events)!